-Lightly coat a 4-to-6-quart crock pot with cooking spray and arrange the chicken thighs in the bottom of the slow cooker.
-Pour the sauce (marinade) over the top, then cover the crockpot.
+Lightly coat a 4-to-6-quart crockpot with cooking spray and arrange the marinated chicken thighs in the bottom of the slow cooker.
+Pour the marinade over the top, then cover the crockpot.

-In a small bowl, whisk together the cornstarch with 2 tablespoons water to create a slurry.
-Heat the saucepan on medium high, then whisk the slurry into the cooking liquid until evenly combined.
+In a small bowl, whisk together the cornstarch with 2 tablespoons of water to create a slurry.
+Heat the saucepan on medium-high, then whisk the slurry into the cooking liquid until evenly combined.
 Cook, stirring constantly, until the sauce bubbles.
 Continue cooking and stirring until glossy and thickened, 1-2 minutes.
 Remove from heat.

 Pour the sauce over the chicken, then sprinkle with green onions.
 Serve warm with rice.